jedick/MLE-capstone-project/README.md

   - Barchart visualization of class probabilities
   - Choose from pretrained and fine-tuned models

-The model created in this project achieves <i>7 percentage point increase in average F1</i> over the best baseline model fine-tuned on a single dataset:
+The model generated in this project achieves a <i>7 percentage point increase in average F1</i> over the best baseline model fine-tuned on a single dataset:

 <table>
   <tr>